XuegongLab/neoguider/README.md

 - ET_pep : heteroclitic peptide of the mutant peptide (a peptide that is further mutated for therapeutic purpose).
 This is experimental, so please ignore this for now.

-- PredictedProbability: the predicted probability of immunogenicity for intra-cohort (i.e., within-study) comparison of probabilities.
+- PredictedProbability: the predicted immunogenicity probabilities that are comparable within a patient.

-- PredictedProbWithOtherFeatureSet_1: the predicted probability of immunogenicity for inter-cohort (i.e., between-study) comparison of probabilities.
+- PredictedProbWithOtherFeatureSet_1: the predicted immunogenicity probabilities that are comparable within a multi-cohort study (e.g., bladder-cancer and melenoma cohorts).
+  This should be used less often than PredictedProbability.

+- PredictedProbWithOtherFeatureSet_2: the predicted immunogenicity probabilities that are comparable between different studies (e.g., the HiTIDE and TESLA studies).
   This should be used less often than PredictedProbability.

 - Rank: the rank of the pMHC combination that represents the neoepitope candidate, where a lower rank indicates a higher priority.